 As such you will need at least 3 layers of underglaze for the colors to pop.
 However, even when three layers have been applied the underglaze will still be a relatively thin coat.

-One of the reasons that glaze can stick to the kiln is that it can be applied quite thick.
+One of the reasons that glaze can stick to the kiln is that it can be applied quite thickly.
 If it is put on too thick when it is fired it can run down the side of the pottery.

 You can end up with a piece of pottery that looks like Winnie the Pooh’s honey jar.
 It will stick to the kiln where the glaze has run from the pot onto the shelf.